EyringMLClimateGroup/grundner22james_icon-ml_cloudcover/README.md

 **Usage**

 To install or re-run parts of the code, please install the environment by executing *conda env create -f clouds113_env_with_shap.yml*.
 The Sherpa package is not included in the environment file and would, if required, need to be installed separately (*pip install sherpa*, version 4.12.1).
-We provide the data for *quickstart.ipynb*, which can directly be executed.
-Other than that a fraction of the data used to train the networks is located in */extract_from_the_data* and described in */extract_from_the_data/README*.
+We provide the data for [quickstart.ipynb](../master/quickstart.ipynb), which can directly be executed.
+Other than that a fraction of the data used to train the networks is located in [extract_from_the_data](../master/extract_from_the_data) and described in [extract_from_the_data/README](../master/extract_from_the_data/README).

 ---------------
 **Structure of the six folders corresponding to the neural networks**